 If CW[AC] is equal to CWmax[AC], CW[AC] shall be left unchanged.

-NOTE—An HE STA updates its local MIB variables related to CWmin and CWmax as defined in 10.2.4.2 (HCF contention based channel access (EDCA)) and in 27.2.6 (Obtaining an EDCA TXOP for HE non-AP STAs using MU EDCA parameters).(#9612)
+NOTE—An HE STA updates its local MIB variables related to CWmin and CWmax as defined in 27.2.6 (EDCA operation using MU EDCA parameters).(#9612)

+11ax Editor: Modify the following paragraph in section 27.7.2 Individual TWT agreements as follows:

+When the TWT requesting STA of a trigger-enabled TWT agreement sends an OM Control field(#4727) that has the UL MU disable bit equal to 1 (see 27.8 (Operating mode indication), then the trigger-enabled TWT agreement is teared down.

-NOTE 1—The TWT responding STA might not(#7821) schedule for transmission of(#10279) a Trigger frame for the TWT requesting STA when the TWT agreement is not a trigger-enabled TWT agreement or when the TWT requesting STA has sent an OM Control field(#4727) that has the UL MU disable bit equal to 1 (see 27.8 (Operating mode indication).
+NOTE 1—The TWT responding STA might not(#7821) schedule for transmission of(#10279) a Trigger frame for the TWT requesting STA when the TWT agreement is not a trigger-enabled TWT agreement.

+11ax Editor: Modify the following paragraph in section 27.7.3.2 Rules for TWT scheduling AP as follows:

+When the TWT scheduled STA of a trigger-enabled Broadcast TWT agreement sends an OM Control field(#4727) that has the UL MU disable bit equal to 1 (see 27.8 (Operating mode indication), then the TWT scheduled STA is no longer a member of the trigger-enabled TWT agreement.
+Therefore, the TWT scheduled STA may not schedule for transmission a Trigger frame for that STA in following TWT SPs.

-NOTE 1—The TWT scheduling AP(#6919) might not(#7821) schedule for transmission of(#10280) a Trigger frame for the TWT scheduled STA when the broadcast TWT is not a trigger-enabled TWT or when the TWT scheduled STA has sent an OM Control field(#4727) that has the UL MU disable bit equal to 1 (see 27.8 (Operating mode indication)).
+NOTE 1—The TWT scheduling AP(#6919) might not(#7821) schedule for transmission of(#10280) a Trigger frame for the TWT scheduled STA when the broadcast TWT is not a trigger-enabled TWT.